 Spring is almost here which means it is time to start thinking about reopening your pond.
-After a nice long winter there are plenty of things that you should pay attention to and respond to early for a healthy pond all season long.
+After a nice long winter there are plenty of things that you should pay attention to and respond too early for a healthy pond all season long.
 It is best to reopen your pond before water temperatures increase above 55°F (13°C).
 This will insure a head start on combating warm weather’s potential problems.
-When thinking about reopening a pond, there are 3 main items to consider your pump and equipment, water treatments, and proactive care.
+When thinking about reopening a pond, there are 3 main items to consider: your pump and equipment, water treatments, and proactive care.

 Pump and Equipment

-Your pond will be beautiful and healthy all spring long will just a few reopening steps to get you started.
+Your pond will be beautiful and healthy all spring long will just a few steps to get you started.
 For more information on spring setup browse our FAQs.